-7.10 SHUTTING THE BOILER DOWN FOR AN EXTENDED PERIOD OF TIME
+7.10 SHUTTING THE HEATING BOILER DOWN FOR AN EXTENDED PERIOD OF TIME

-If the boiler is to be taken out of service for an extended period of time (one year or more), the following instructions must be followed.
+If the Heating Boiler is to be taken out of service for an extended period of time (one year or more), the following instructions must be followed.

-Shutting Boiler Down for Extended Period
+Shutting Heating Boiler Down for Extended Period

-- 1. Set ON/OFF switch on the front panel to the OFF position to shut down the boiler's operating controls. - 2.
+- 1. Set ON/OFF switch on the front panel to the OFF position to shut down the Heating Boiler's operating controls. - 2.
 Disconnect AC power from the unit. - 3.
-Close the water supply and return valves to isolate boiler. - 4.
+Close the water supply and return valves to isolate Heating Boiler. - 4.
 Close external gas supply valve. - 5.
-Open relief valve to vent water pressure.
+Open relief valve to vent water pressure. - 6.
+Open the drain valve to drain water from the unit.

-7.11 PLACING THE BOILER BACK IN SERVICE AFTER A PROLONGED SHUTDOWN
+7.11 PLACING THE HEATING BOILER BACK IN SERVICE AFTER A PROLONGED SHUTDOWN